Adnan-Sarkar/mongoDB/mongoose/README.md

   <br>

 - **Indexes**
-  Allow to create index based on specific fileds to improve performance
+  Allow to create index based on specific fileds to improve performance.